Rent and service charges: Homeowners

 Are service charges paid for by Housing Benefit?

 Service charges may be included as part of your housing benefit eligible rent.
-If you receive housing benefit, the service charges will be assessed in line with housing benefit regulations and any eligible charges will be paid for by Housing Benefit.
+All service charges are assessed in line with Housing Benefit regulations to determine which charges, if any, can be covered by Housing Benefit.

 Are service charges paid for by Universal Credit?